pityka/3DTS/README.md

 4. From the root folder: `sbt packageZipTarball`
 5. Move the packaged application located in `target/universal/saturation-0.1-SNAPSHOT.tgz` to a machine with 120G RAM and ~600Gb disk. (e.g., EC2 instance type r4.4xlarge)
 6. Edit the configuration file (see Configuration section below)
+7. Make sure the machine you deploy to has internet connection.
+The software will download cif files from https://files.rcsb.org/.
-7. Unzip the packaged application and run with
+8. Unzip the packaged application and run with
 ~~~
 bin/saturation -Dconfig.file=path/to/config -J-Xmx115G -Djava.io.tmpdir=path/to/tmp
 ~~~